samz2022/rclone/docs/content/jottacloud.md

 interface under "My logged in devices", and from the right side of that list you can click the "X" button to revoke individual tokens.

+### Whitelabel authentication

+Many of the whitelabel versions uses a slightly different authentication flow, where it doesn't offer the option of creating a CLI token, and the username is generated internally.
+To setup rclone to use one of these, choose Whitelabel authentication in the setup process, and then select the specific service in the next step.

 ### Legacy authentication

-If you are using one of the whitelabel versions (e.g. from Elkjøp) you may not have the option to generate a CLI token.
-In this case you'll have to use the legacy authentication.
-To do this select yes when the setup asks for legacy authentication and enter your username and password.
-The rest of the setup is identical to the default setup.

-### Telia Cloud authentication

-Similar to other whitelabel versions Telia Cloud doesn't offer the option of creating a CLI token, and additionally uses a separate authentication flow where the username is generated internally.
-To setup rclone to use Telia Cloud, choose Telia Cloud authentication in the setup.
-The rest of the setup is identical to the default setup.

-### Tele2 Cloud authentication

-As Tele2-Com Hem merger was completed this authentication can be used for former Com Hem Cloud and Tele2 Cloud customers as no support for creating a CLI token exists, and additionally uses a separate authentication flow where the username is generated internally.
-To setup rclone to use Tele2 Cloud, choose Tele2 Cloud authentication in the setup.
-The rest of the setup is identical to the default setup.

-### Onlime Cloud Storage authentication

-Onlime has sold access to Jottacloud proper, while providing localized support to Danish Customers, but have recently set up their own hosting, transferring their customers from Jottacloud servers to their own ones.

-This, of course, necessitates using their servers for authentication, but otherwise functionality and architecture seems equivalent to Jottacloud.

-To setup rclone to use Onlime Cloud Storage, choose Onlime Cloud authentication in the setup.
-The rest of the setup is identical to the default setup.
+Originally Jottacloud used an older authentication method, not based on OpenID Connect, which required the username and password to be specified.
+Since Jottacloud migrated to the newer method, handled by the standard authentication, some whitelabel versions (those from Elkjøp) still used the legacy method for a long time.
+Currently there are no known uses of this, it is still supported by rclone, but the support will be removed.

 ## Configuration